zebrunner/carina/docs/migration.md

 4) Cucumber functionality has been completely removed in 6.0, so just remove all dependent classes if any.
 Inform [carina-support](mailto:carina-support@qaprosoft.com) if you want to restore cucumber module in Carina.

 5) All TestRail updaters, interfaces, etc. have been removed.
-Carina can't push at runtime data to 3rd party Reporting Tools.
+Carina can't push the data to 3rd party Reporting Tools at runtime.
    Carina can register only TestRail related tags in Zafira.
 Integration has been moved to the qps-pipeline level which is much easier to develop, maintain and support.

 6) DriverHelper (AbstractPage) - deprecated methods' removal